 The collateral framework consists of assets that can be traded on securities markets, such as bonds of a certain credit quality, as well as non-marketable assets, such as banks’ credit claims on their customers.

 The Eurosystem measures the value of underlying assets on a regular basis.
 The eligibility of assets as collateral for refinancing operations is determined not by their nominal value but by their market value less a haircut.
-If the underlying assets lose value during the term of the loan, the debtor will need to furnish additional collateral.
-As a consequence of the crisis, the Eurosystem now accepts a wide range of collateral.
+If the underlying assets lose value during the term of the loan, the bank will need to furnish additional collateral.

-In addition to open market operations, the Eurosystem offers banks the options of obtaining (marginal lending facility) or depositing (deposit facility) central bank money in the short term.
+In addition to open market operations, banks can obtain central bank money from the Eurosystem (marginal lending facility) or deposit money with the Eurosystem (deposit facility) in the short term.
 Commercial banks can make use of these standing facilities at any time on their own initiative and at their own discretion.
-The interest rates on the two standing facilities are also key Eurosystem interest rates.
-They form an interest rate corridor around the main refinancing operations rate, with the market interest rates at which banks lend to each other generally being somewhere within this corridor.
+The interest rates on the two standing facilities are also key interest rates of the Eurosystem.
+They form an interest rate corridor around the main refinancing operations rate, with the market interest rates at which banks lend to each other (interbank lending) generally being somewhere within this corridor.

 The two interest rates on the standing facilities are also key Eurosystem interest rates.